 Transport & Fares to Mirik

 Between NJP/Siliguri and Mirik: Distance between Siliguri and Mirik is 52 Kms and between NJP and Mirik is 57kms.
 Private taxis and shared jeeps are available between NJP/Siliguri and Mirik.
 It takes about 1.5 hours of travel.
 Shared jeeps are usually available from 7am until 3pm.
-Private taxis area available from NJP pre-paid taxi stand outside the station as well as several Siliguri taxi stands.
+Private taxis may also be available from NJP pre-paid taxi stand outside the station.

 The private taxi fare between NJP and Mirik is about Rs.
-1,600/- in a small car like WagonR, Alto etc (the fare during peak season can almost double).
+2,500 - 2,800/- in a small car like WagonR, Alto etc (the fare during peak season can shoot up further).
 Shared jeep fare is Rs.
-100/- per person (luggage is kept on the roof).
+150 - 200/- per person (luggage is kept on the roof).

 Between Darjeeling and Mirik: The distance is 49kms and takes about 2.5 hours by car.
 Regular shared jeeps and private taxis are available.
 Shared jeeps are usually available between 7am till 3pm.
 Shared jeep fare is Rs.
-100/- per person.
+200/- per person.
 Private small taxi fare is about Rs.
-2,000/-.
-Rate for large vehicle like Sumo will be higher by Rs.
-300/-.
+2,500 - 2,800.
+Rate for a large vehicle like Sumo/Bolero will be higher by Rs.
+500/-.

 From Darjeeling the shared jeeps are available from Chowk Bazaar motor stand while private taxis are available from all stands.
 In Mirik, shared jeeps leave from both Krishnanagar stand (at the southern end of the lake) and also from Mirik Market.
-You will need to buy tickets for the shared jeeps from the kiosk.
+You will need to buy tickets for the shared jeeps from the kiosks at the stands.

 Weather & Best Time to Visit Mirik